-Figure 3 The MeltR BLtrimmer applies an ensemble analysis to calculate optimum helix association energies.
+Figure 3.
+The MeltR BLtrimmer applies an ensemble analysis to calculate optimum helix association energies.
 (A) A MeltR fit object, produced by fitting absorbance data with meltR.A, is used to calculate the fraction of strands in the helical state (f) as a function of temperature.
 (B) The “no trim” temperature range is identified where f is greater than 0.1 and less than 0.9.
 (C) Baselines are added to the no trim range in 5 °C steps.
 (D) Ranges from each sample are exhaustively permuted to generate baseline combinations.
 1000 baseline combinations are randomly selected.
 (E) Folding energies are determined for each baseline combination using method 1 (average of fitting samples individually) and method 2 (Van’t Hoff analysis).
 (F) Baseline combinations are assessed for ΔH° agreement for method 1 and ΔH° agreement between method 1 and method 2 to identify the baseline combinations that have the highest internal consistency.
 (G) The top 25% most internally consistent baseline combinations are selected for ensemble analysis.
 (H) The ensemble of baseline combinations is passed to meltR.A and fit.
 The results are treated statistically to determine folding energies and 95% confidence intervals.